themesberg/flowbite/content/getting-started/javascript.md

 ## Init functions

-If you want to programatically call the initialisation functions when using data attributes (for example, you might want to call it after the DOM re-rendered) then you can use the `initFlowbite()` function or the separate component initialisation functions such as `initModals()` or `initDropdowns()` wherever you want in your JS code:
+If you want to programmatically call the initialisation functions when using data attributes (for example, you might want to call it after the DOM re-rendered) then you can use the `initFlowbite()` function or the separate component initialisation functions such as `initModals()` or `initDropdowns()` wherever you want in your JS code:

 ```javascript
 <script type="application/javascript">